-OCC directly benefits since they are the ones who have to be aware of what is going on in operations — and what could be better to achieve that than an operations KPI dashboard.
+OCC directly benefits since they are the ones who have to be aware of what is going on in operations.
+And there’s no better tool to achieve that than an operations KPI dashboard.

 I’ve personally worked with many airlines which have equipped their crew entry point with one or more screens to show their current performance.
 And the feedback they’ve received from flight and cabin crew is always more than positive.

-Additionally, it is of great benefit to equip crew briefing rooms with KPI dashboards.
-Thus, the crew has the additional possibility to check current operations, limitations, and performance right before they start their shift.
+Besides the Crew Terminal, it is of great benefit to equip crew briefing rooms with KPI dashboards.
+Thus, the crew has the additional possibility to check current operations, limitations, and performance right before they start their shift or flight.